 In June 2014, the Company entered into a five-year interest rate swap agreement to fix interest rates on a portion of this debt (Notes 1 and 2) pursuant to the terms of the credit agreement with Citizens Bank.
 Under the swap agreement, the Company pays a fixed rate of 1.79% and receives interest at the one-month LIBOR on a notional amount of \$18.75 million.
 This effectively makes the Company's interest rate 5.44% on \$18.75 million of its debt.
 The Company did not elect to apply hedge accounting for this interest rate swap agreement.
 As such, the fair value of the interest rate swap is recorded in other assets or other liabilities on the condensed consolidated balance sheet, depending on the fair value of the swap, and any changes in the fair value of the swap agreement will be accounted for as non-cash adjustments to interest expense and recognized in current earnings.
-The fair value of the swap agreement increased \$68,315 in the first half of 2018 and was recorded in interest expense on the condensed consolidated statements of operations.
+The fair value of the swap agreement increased \$61,421 in the first three quarters of 2018 and was recorded in interest expense on the condensed consolidated statements of operations.

 In December 2013, the Company entered into a binding agreement with Great Western Bank whereby the Company agreed that if Great Western Bank acquired GC Omaha LP's interest in the ground lease of the Omaha, Nebraska Granite City restaurant either by foreclosure or voluntary surrender, it would acquire the building and improvements and assume the ground lease from Great Western Bank.
 In April 2014, Great Western Bank acquired GC Omaha LP's interest in the ground lease and, following receipt of the required landlord consent, on September 30, 2015, the Company purchased the building and improvements and assumed the ground lease from Great Western Bank.
 To facilitate the transaction, the Company entered into a loan agreement with Great Western Bank in the amount of \$1.08 million with an annual interest at a rate of 5.5%.
 Such loan matures on September 30, 2020 and requires monthly principal and interest payments.
-Because the Company is in default under the terms of its agreement with Citizens Bank, the Company is, therefore, in default under the terms of the Great Western Bank agreement.
-As of December 27, 2016, all the debt of the Company was classified as current.
+Because the Company is in default under the terms of its agreement with Citizens Bank, the Company is, therefore, in default under the terms of the Great Western Bank agreement and has classified such debt as current.
+In October 2018, Great Western Bank provided the Company notice of default and reservation of rights.